syncfusion-content/maui-docs/MAUI/DataForm/Overview.md

 * **Layout and grouping**: Supports grouping, linear and grid layout.

-* **Appearnace Customization**: Supports to customize the appearances of editors, labels and group headers.
+* **Appearance Customization**: Supports customizing the appearances of editors, labels and group headers.